GabrielAlmeidaFlores/AWS-Certified-Associate/Scaling, Load Balancing and High-Availability/Application and Network Load Balancer (ALB and NLB).md

 # Application Load Balancer (ALB) and Network Load Balancer (NLB)

+This documentation provides a detailed comparison and explanation of Amazon Web Services (AWS) Application Load Balancer (ALB) and Network Load Balancer (NLB).
+The content is structured to ensure clarity and depth, with tables used to present key differences in an organized manner.
+All information is based on official AWS documentation to ensure accuracy and reliability.

 ## Application Load Balancer (ALB)

 An Application Load Balancer (ALB) operates at Layer 7 (Application Layer) of the OSI model.
 It is designed to handle HTTP and HTTPS traffic, making it ideal for web applications.
 ALBs provide advanced routing capabilities, content-based load balancing, and support for modern application architectures such as microservices.